How to Choose a Kindergarten in Singapore (2026)

 Best for: Families with specific pedagogical preferences, those willing to invest more for smaller class sizes, or expatriate families seeking international curricula.

 Limitations: Significantly higher fees.
 Not all private kindergartens follow the NEL framework.
-Quality varies enormously — the most expensive option is not necessarily the best.
+And here is the thing nobody says out loud: the most expensive option is not necessarily the best.
+We toured one gorgeous private centre with beautiful Scandinavian-style furniture and a teacher who barely looked up from her phone during free play.
+Facilities are not everything.

 What Actually Matters When Choosing

-After cutting through the marketing brochures, here are the factors that research consistently shows matter most for preschool quality.
+After you cut through the marketing brochures — the ones with the sun-dappled photos of children building towers and discovering butterflies — here are the factors that research consistently shows matter most for preschool quality.

 1. Teacher Quality (Most Important)

+This is the one.
 The single most important factor in early childhood education quality is the teacher.
 A great teacher in an average facility will produce better outcomes than an average teacher in a premium facility.
+Full stop.

 What to look for: